artemiy43/weather/README.md

-Weather project based on Arcgis API for JavaScript library and Api OpenWeather.
+Weather project based on Arcgis API for JavaScript library and Api OpenWeather!